-Category Action description Resource considered in Cumulative Impact Analysis Related regionwide project Commercial Fishing Commercial fisheries represent a multi-billion-dollar industry to the northern GOM coastal region and have traditionally included finfish, shrimp, oysters, and crabs.
+Category Action description Resource considered in Cumulative Impact Analysis State Related regionwide project Commercial Fishing Commercial fisheries represent a multi-billion-dollar industry to the northern GOM coastal region and have traditionally included finfish, shrimp, oysters, and crabs.
 State, federal, and international agencies regulate fishery resources within their jurisdiction of the GOM.
 For species that are not managed by federal regulations, states have the authority to extend state rules into federal waters for residents of that state or vessels landing a catch in that state.
 The GMFMC is tasked with developing FMPs to manage fish resources in the GOM from the state territorial waters to the exclusive economic zone.
 Several plans are managed jointly with the South Atlantic Fish Management Council.
-1. Coastal Migratory Pelagics of the GOM and South Atlantic FMP 2.
-Coral and Coral Reefs of the GOM FMP 3.
-Red Drum Fishery of the GOM FMP 4.
-Shrimp Fishery of the GOM FMP 5.
-Spiny Lobster in the GOM and South Atlantic FMP (joint with the South Atlantic Fish Management Council) 6.
-Reef Fish Resources of the GOM FMP 7.
-Regulating Offshore Marine Aquaculture in the GOM FMP 8.
-Consolidated Atlantic Highly Migratory Species FMP (managed by NMFS) Marine and estuarine resources Protected species All GOM states Shrimp lazy lines and marine debris Resource Stewardship: Oyster restoration Significant efforts have occurred and are underway to restore oyster reefs along the GOM coast.
+Coastal Migratory Pelagics of the GOM and South Atlantic FMP Coral and Coral Reefs of the GOM FMP Spiny Lobster in the GOM and South Atlantic FMP (joint with the South Atlantic Fish Management Council) Reef Fish Resources of the GOM FMP Regulating Offshore Marine Aquaculture in the GOM FMP Consolidated Atlantic Highly Migratory Species FMP (managed by MMFS) Marine and estuarine resources Protected species All GOM states Shrimp lazy lines and marine debris Resource Stewardship: Oyster restoration Significant efforts have occurred and are underway to restore oyster reefs along the GOM coast.
 Restoration projects are adding habitat for oysters to colonize, building reef structures, creating off-bottom aquaculture, and improving research and grow-out facilities.
-Geology and substrates Hydrology and water quality Habitats and wildlife species Marine and estuarine resources All GOM states Resource Stewardship: STSSN and MMSN There are well-established, existing stranding network programs across the Gulf states.
+Geology and substrates Hydrology and water quality Habitats and wildlife species Marine and estuarine resources All GOM states Oysters Resource Stewardship: STSSN and MMSN There are well-established, existing stranding network programs across the Gulf states.
 These include conservation programs designed to promote recovery and monitoring.
-Marine and estuarine resources Protected species All GOM states marine mammals
+Marine and estuarine resources Protected species All GOM states Sea turtles, marine mammals